 - Downloader Trojans.
 These kinds of malware don’t do anything inherently malicious on their own.
 Instead, they download another program that does the dirty work.

 - Spyware Trojans (including banking trojans).
 Software that steals information, like banking credentials or tax records, is known as spyware.
-Trojan horses commonly distribute spyware by tricking users into unwittingly installing it.
+Trojan horses commonly distribute spyware by tricking unsuspecting users into unwittingly installing it.

 - Backdoor Trojans.
 Backdoors give external hackers control over your computer.
 With a backdoor trojan, a criminal tricks you into letting them remotely access and command your computer.